 The control is quite strict and they do not allow you to go up to the Pedestal or the Crown with backpacks or bags so you will have to leave your belongings in some lockers next to the base of the monument that cost 25 ¢.
 They only accept coins but don't worry because there are change machines for $1 and $5 bills.

-What you will see during the visit to the Pedestal
+What you will see during your visit to the Pedestal

 The views of Liberty Island, Manhattan or Staten Island are great from the balcony overlooking the Statue of Liberty but it is a place that is surprisingly narrow because when there are many visitors it becomes a little difficult to move on all four sides.
 The experience is still fantastic but you have to be prepared for the crowds.

-If you like to contemplate the skyline of the cities from the heights, there is no doubt that you will enjoy a visit to the Pedestal of the Statue of Liberty, because although it is only 27 meters high, a small size compared to other viewpoints in New York, it has excellent 360º views of the following sites:
+If you like to contemplate the skyline of the cities from the heights, there is no doubt that you will enjoy a visit to the Statue of Liberty Pedestal, because although it is only 27 meters high, a small size compared to other viewpoints in New York, it has excellent 360º views of the following sites:

 - Liberty Island